The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Chiba, JP

-Yasuhiko Kamikubo practices in Chiba, Japan.
+Yasuhiko Kamikubo practices practicing medicine in Chiba, Japan.
 Kamikubo is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Their top areas of expertise are RUNX1 Familial Platelet Disorder, Acute Myeloid Leukemia (AML), Leukemia, and Rhabdoid Tumor.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses RUNX1 Familial Platelet Disorder, Acute Myeloid Leukemia (AML), Leukemia, and Rhabdoid Tumor.

 Advanced in RUNX1 Familial Platelet Disorder